Laufenburg is a town situated on the border between Germany and Switzerland.

 German Side

 The historic town of Laufenburg is smaller on the side of Germany.
+The town has a few alleys to explore.

 The houses are quite colorful, and you will surely have enough shade, which is important during the warm summers.